salixzs/AspNetCore.TitlePage/README.md

      configurationItems = new HashSet<string, string>();
 #endif
 ```
+**NOTE:** You may also want to skip using ConfigurationValuesLoader if you are not showing them, as it is quite heavy operation.

 If you want to partially hide values there is a helper methods in package to hide specified values in smarter way.
 Supply configuration value to `string.HideValuePartially()` extension method and it will either remove small parts of value entirely or
 replace more than half of it with asterisks.
 It handles IP addresses, e-mail addresses in a specific way to leave their format intact.